BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 A. We do not offer any "Auto Play" Facilities for gambling
 B. Players may pre-pay and subscribe to be entered into future games using the same plays they made in the first game
 C. The number of pre-paid subscriptions to games (i.e. Lottery games) does not exceed 100
-D. In the case lottery subscriptions the players subscription runs indefinetley until it is cancelled
+D. In the case lottery subscriptions the players subscription runs indefinitely until it is cancelled
 E. Subscriptions do not override any other functionality and the results of each game in the subscription is available immediately thereafter

 ### RTS 8B